paultopia/gobbledygook/content/pages/syllabus.md

 title: Syllabus
 save_as: index.html
-status: hidden

 **WORK IN PROGRESS** --- this is now the 2020 edition syllabus, which I am currently building.
 Please check back here in the coming days as material will be shuffled around a bit.
-You can also go look at [last year's syllabus]({filename}../archive/syllabus-2019.md).

 # Introduction to Quantitative & Computational Legal Reasoning  (LAW:8645)